MohammadMohid03/ChatPDF/README.md

   - Responsive chat interface
   - Real-time processing indicators
   - Session state management
--**Generate Quiz Option**:
+- **Generate Quiz Option**:
   - You can generate quiz from the pdf
   - It has a set difficulty option
   - It has a number of questions option

 ## Installation 🛠️